Crown Vetch For Food Plots

 crowd out most weeds.
 It has an extensive root system making it

-fairly drought tolerant.
-It is also used for wildlife foraging
+fairly drought tolerant and hard to eliminate from fields etc. It is also used for wildlife foraging

-during the seasonal blooming period. (various colors - white-pink to purple-pink color).
+during the seasonal blooming period.
+It blooms in various colors of white-pink to purple-pink color.

 Crown Vetch is primarily used in North Eastern